 The expats living and working on Pandora have brought a little Christmastime excitement to their alien home!
 At Pongu Pongu, discover a display of spirited decor that combines pieces from Earth with items handcrafted from Pandora.
 There’s even a special interactive show with a Pandora robot.
 Read more about visiting the World of Pandora >>

 There are lots of fun photo ops for the holidays at Animal Kingdom.
 Pose for festive holiday photos with some beloved Disney Characters including:

 - Mickey and Minnie Mouse at Adventurers Outpost

 - Donald Duck and pals at Donald’s Dino-Bash

 Christmas at Hollywood Studios

 Hollywood Studios is one of my favorite parks during Christmas time!
-This year, they’ve added all new holiday decor in Toy Story Land and festive wardrobe accents for Buzz, Woody and Jessie.
+First, be sure to see the holiday decor in Toy Story Land and festive wardrobe accents for Buzz, Woody and Jessie.

 Then, cruise down Sunset Blvd to see all the Christmas fun.
 The street is aglow with colorful lights and a projection show on Tower of Terror.
 There is also lots of colorful lights and Florida snowfall (snoap) to add to the merriment.
 You can also meet Santa Claus on Sunset Blvd.

 The featured Jingle Bell, Jingle BAM! show happens nightly and includes fireworks, projections on the Chinese Theater and really neat lighting effects.
 This is one of our favorite holiday shows at Walt Disney World!
 There is also a different ending to the Frozen Sing Along which includes an entire holiday song by Olaf, and Elsa making an ice Christmas Tree.